oss-review-toolkit/ort/docs/config-file-copyright-garbage-yml.md

 # The `copyright-garbage.yml` file

-The `copyright-garbage.yml` file allows for removal of incorrect copyright holder detections from _reporter_ output.
+The `copyright-garbage.yml` file allows for removal of incorrect copyright holder detections from the _reporter_ output.

 You can use [examples/copyright-garbage.yml](examples/copyright-garbage.yml) as the base file for your scans.